|The Reformation and the Great Wigborough Martyrs

 Sadly, two more men, supporters of the Wigborough Martyrs, were to be apprehended on their way back from the burnings of their fellow 'Gospellers' at Rochford and Rayleigh.
 Both men from Maidstone, John Newman and John Denley, were also tried and burned for their beliefs...

-Dissent was to continue to be an important part of life in Great Wigborough, for in 1664 a dissenting congregation came together in Tiptree drawing members from the whole area bordering its heath and woodland.
+Dissent was to continue to be an important part of life in Great Wigborough, for in 1664 a dissenting congregation came together in what is now Tiptree but was in Great Wigborough then drawing members from the whole area bordering its heath and woodland.
 They met secretly outdoors, in woods, in cottages and barns.
 Their services were led by clergymen who had been removed from their incumbencies upon the Restoration of the King (Charles II) and were not allowed to preach within five miles of their former parishes.

-In 1720, by which time the Toleration Act of 1689 had been passed permitting dissenters to worship openly, a chapel was opened just off the Maldon Road in Great Wigborough.
+In 1720, by which time the Toleration Act of 1689 had been passed permitting dissenters to worship openly, a chapel was opened just off the Maldon Road on Tiptree Heath in Great Wigborough.
 Parliamentary returns for 1829 show congregations of 450.

 This was the legacy of John Simson and John Ardley.